lucky-sideburn/kubeinvaders/README.md

 ## Troubleshooting Unknown Namespace

 * Check if namespaces declared with helm config.target_namespace (es: config.target_namespace="namespace1\,namespace2") exist and contain some pods
-* Check from your browser developer console if there some HTTP requests that fails (send them to luckysideburn[at]gmail[dot]com or open an issue on this repo=
+* Check from your browser developer console if there some HTTP requests that fails (send them to luckysideburn[at]gmail[dot]com or open an issue on this repo
 * Try v1.9.6_debug and send logs to luckysideburn[at]gmail[dot]com or open an issue on this repo

 ## Hands-on Tutorial